Page Contents:

 Overview

 One stick climbing is a popular climbing method with saddle hunters, whereby the climber uses only one climbing stick to act as both a climbing device and a platform.
+Ape Canyon sells a typical One Stick Rappel Kit, (which includes the Madrock Safeguard) which is eligible for the JRB15 discount:

 Safety Concerns

-Unfortunately, most one stick climbers using this method are taking a chance with their safety in these ways:
+Unfortunately, most one stick climbers are taking some chances with their safety in the ways described below.
+See safety page for background:

-Alternating Anchor Method
+Alternating Anchor System

 Maverick Hitch, Alternating Anchor System